RubenvanGemeren/local-home-helper/README.md

 - **Manual Initialization**: Run `python init_db.py` to manually initialize the database
 - **File Location**: Database is stored as `chats.db` in the project root
 - **Backup**: You can copy `chats.db` to backup your conversations

+### Smart Title Generation
+The system automatically generates meaningful chat titles from the first AI response:
+- **Intelligent Extraction**: Removes common prefixes and extracts the core topic
+- **Context-Aware**: Identifies key phrases and meaningful content
+- **Automatic Updates**: Titles are updated after the first exchange
+- **User-Friendly**: Creates descriptive titles that make it easy to find conversations later

 ## Future Enhancements